 Academic opportunities and course load

-RUE students take the same rigorous courses, earn the same bachelor’s degree (A.B. or Sc.B.) and have access to the full range of opportunities as other Brown undergraduates.
+RUE students take the same rigorous courses, earn the same bachelor’s degree (A.B. or Sc.B.) and have access to the full range of opportunities as all Brown undergraduates.
 They also take advantage of the flexibility of Brown’s Open Curriculum and may pursue any academic concentration.
 The RUE program is ideal for students who wish to have a full undergraduate experience, the opportunity to be involved in campus life and extracurricular opportunities, and a flexible timeline to pursue their academic goals.

 Support and advising

-- RUE students participate in a specialized orientation program and have dedicated advising through The College.
+- RUE students participate in a specialized orientation program and have dedicated advising through the College.

 - In the process of declaring a concentration, each RUE student works with a faculty member who provides concentration-specific advising.

 - RUE students take advantage of the full range of other advising at Brown, including the CareerLAB and pre-professional advising for those interested in careers in medicine, law and business.

 - RUE students are members of RUSA, a student organization that fosters engagement and community among RUE students and others who have followed non-traditional pathways to Brown.